Matherunner/hldoc/weapons.rst

 Entity piercing
 ~~~~~~~~~~~~~~~

 When a beam hits a non-gauss-reflectable entity, which implies it is damageable, the beam will first inflict damage onto the entity.
 Then, in the next iteration, the beam will *ignore* that entity while continue tracing forward.
 This results in the beam passing right through the entity untouched, and hitting some other entity instead.
-It is also important to note the the beam does not lose energy when it passes through non-GR entities.
+It is also important to note the beam does not lose energy when it passes through non-GR entities.
 Understanding entity piercing allows the runner to save time and ammo by reducing the number of shots required to damage multiple targets.

 .. _multigauss: